tomasmark79/MarkWareVCMake/README.md

 wsl --set-default-version 2
 shutdown /r
 ```
 After restarting your Windows, you need to install the required VSCode extension for Remote WSL connection.
-1. In VSCode, install the extension (id: ms-vscode-remote.remote-wsl).
+1. In VSCode, install mandatory extensions such as `ms-vscode-remote.remote-wsl` and `ms-vscode.cpptools`.
 2. In VSCode, run the task `WSL: Connect to WSL`.

 Afterwards, your VSCode editor will be connected to the WSL environment.

 3. Finally, open the project template folder `/mnt/c/dev/MyAwesomeApp` in VSCode.
+4. You will need to install some VSCode extensions again because the VSCode environment has changed.
-4. Close VSCode
+5. Close VSCode.
+6. The next launch of VSCode can be done with the `code .` command from the WSL Debian bash console, and everything will work.
-5. Continue to the **Quick Start** section to install all required software in shell.
+7. Let's continue to the **Quick Start** section, which is the same for all platforms.
 ---

 ### Quick Start